 - Advance statement of wishes (for example, in a ‘Preferred priorities for care’ document).
 This is not legally binding, but it should be taken into account.

-The doctor should discuss this decision and the reasons for it with those close to the person (such as carers, relatives or close friends), or an advocate if one has been appointed.
-They must also consult with any health and welfare attorney(s) or deputy.
+The doctor should discuss this decision and the reasons for it with those close to the person (such as carers, relatives or close friends), or with any advocate appointed by the hospital or local council if the person doesn’t have anyone to speak for them.
+They should also consult with any health and welfare attorney(s) or deputy.